 The Psalmist David cried out: They prevented me in the day of my calamity; but the Lord was my stay (Psalm18:18).
 Be merciful to me, O God, be merciful to me: for my soul trusts in you, in the shadow of your wings will I may my refuge, until these calamities be past (Psalm 57:1).

 David knew who his main stay was; he knew who his shield and buckler was: He would not be afraid of the terror by night; nor the arrow that flies by day; nor for the pestilence that walks in darkness, nor for the destruction that laid waste at noonday (Psalm 91:4-6).

 The ungodliness of man has exalted itself through deceptive practices that leads others into its web of deceit.
-There will be those whose heart will fail because of such calamity; those who have failed to draw themselves to the Lord, but rather have withdrawn from Him.
+There will be those whose heart will fail because of such calamity; who have failed to draw themselves to the Lord, instead having distance themselves from Him.